 - Only the key decision-maker for your pet's health attends

 - If you are feeling unwell, please arrange for a friend to bring your pet

 - To observe social distancing by avoiding handshakes and maintaining 1 person per 4m2 inside and 1 person per 2m2 outside

 What to expect when you get to Animal Emergency Service

 If you are in the position to let us know that you will be arriving, please call us before coming down to us.
-We encourage you to use your bathroom prior to visiting us as we do not have a toilet available on our premises.

 Rest assured that once we have collected your pet from the carpark, one of our nurses will assess your pet.
 At this stage we ask for your patience while our team works hard at providing emergency pet care.